fuzzylogicxx/fuzzylogic/posts/autumn-2020-music-purchases.md

 ## Om Unit meets Seekers International – Secret Location

-Was excited to hear about this collab, and it doesn’t disappoint.
-7 dollops of deep, digi-dub bass, hazy textures and dancehall samples, and the pressing sounds amazing.
+I was excited to hear about this collab, and it doesn’t disappoint.
+7 dollops of deep, digi-dub bass, hazy textures and dancehall samples, and it sounds amazing.

 <b>Favourite Track:</b> Nu Killa